African Fat-Tailed Gecko Care Page

 Enclosure Size Requirements

 However, if you can provide an enclosure with more floor space, do it!
 Housing your gecko in a larger enclosure will encourage it to be more active and demonstrate more natural behaviors.
+We recommend front-opening enclosures for easier access and security.

 Can multiple African fat-tailed geckos be housed in the same enclosure?